soal/vue-mapbox/docs_source/guide/basemap.md

 ## Adding map component

 For using maps with Mapbox GL JS you need a map style.
 See details in Mapbox GL JS [documentation](https://mapbox.com/mapbox-gl-js/style-spec).
-For using Mapbox-hosted maps, you need to set access_token.
+For using Mapbox-hosted maps, you need to set `access_token`.
 See details in Mapbox [documentation](https://mapbox.com/help/define-access-token/).
 If you using self-hosting maps on your own server you can omit this parameter.

 ```vue